USS Kitty Hawk (CV-63): 1998 to 2008

+In 2005 Kitty Hawk participated in the inaugural edititon of Exercise Talisman Saber.
 In October 2006, Kitty Hawk and her escort warships were undergoing exercises near Okinawa, and a Chinese Song-class submarine shadowed the group then surfaced within 5 mi of the group on 26 October 2006.
 It was considered to be quite rare for Chinese subs to operate that far from their home ports on the mainland, though with this incident that may be changing.
 Reports claim that the submarine had been undetected until it surfaced.
 In 2009, Timothy J. Keating, commander of the United States Pacific Command, commented on the issue, stating that the carrier was "in a very relaxed posture.
 If there were some heightened state of tension, we would, believe me, we would not let them get that close."

 On 11 January 2007, Kitty Hawk entered a scheduled period of maintenance in Yokosuka, her place being taken by Ronald Reagan which made an unscheduled deployment three weeks later.
 This refit is "smaller than the one the ship completed [in 2006]", which took six months.

-On 5 July 2007, Kitty Hawk pulled in at Sydney, Australia, for six days of shore leave after participating in Exercise Talisman Sabre.
+On 5 July 2007, Kitty Hawk arrived at Sydney, Australia, for six days of shore leave after participating in Exercise Talisman Sabre.

 On 21 September 2007, Kitty Hawk pulled into Yokosuka, Japan, after a four-month summer deployment.

 In November 2007, Kitty Hawk and other US Navy ships participated in the joint military exercise Malabar, in the Bay of Bengal.
 Other nations that took part were Australia, Japan, Singapore and host nation India.
 Later that month, Kitty Hawk was scheduled to dock at Hong Kong for Thanksgiving.
 However, China denied entry to Kitty Hawk and the rest of her carrier group.
 China then reversed its position based on humanitarian grounds but by that time, Kitty Hawk was too far away to dock in time for the holiday.
 The cause of the Chinese refusal remains unclear.

 Kitty Hawk was deployed off the coast of China along with two other ships during the Taiwan election on 20 March 2008.
 After the elections, she entered Hong Kong for the last time.